hxia40/Machine-Learning/HW_1/README.txt

 	Inter-model comparison
 	Inter-model comparison using default hyperparameters

-To facilitate the reviewing process, selected figures and *.txt files generated using the code are included in the sub-folder "figures_and_data".
+To facilitate the reviewing process, figures and data files used to write the report are included in the sub-folder "figures_and_data".
 These files are:

 	Figure 1.png
 	Figure 2.png